Cabeça Dinossauro: Song information

 The title track was conceived during a bus trip.
 Vocalist and saxophonist Paulo Miklos showed his colleagues a tape with folk music by some Xingus.
 Over that base, Branco Mello improvised the verses "Cabeça dinossauro/Cabeça dinossauro/Cabeça, cabeça, cabeça dinossauro" and soon the lyrics were all done.
 The percussion was performed by Liminha.
 After several elaborated attempts, he improvised with the walls, the floor and the pillars of the studio, and the "trance" performance was approved by all.

 "Estado Violência", written by Gavin, was initially offered to his previous band Ira!.
 Reis helped him structure the song, but not as much as to be credited as co-writer.
-The lyrics, however, just like "Polícia", were also inspired by his two bandmates' arrest, more especifically by the power the government has to "judge what you do at your home, with your body".
+The lyrics, however, just like "Polícia", were also inspired by his two bandmates' arrest, more especially by the power the government has to "judge what you do at your home, with your body".

 The vocals of "A Face do Destruidor" was recorded over the base played backwards.
 According to Britto, "when we recorded, we had to think that it would be listened to that way".

 Some of Bellotto's solos were played with the musician alternating between the guitar pick and a big ring he was using.
 That way, he could play and simultaneously obtain percussive effects from his instrument.